fossasia/eventyay-tickets/_sources/user/events/structureguide.rst.txt

 Use case: Restricted audience
 -----------------------------

 Not all events are for everyone.
 Sometimes, there is a good reason to restrict access to your event or parts of your event only to a specific, invited group.
-There's two ways to implement this with pretix:
+There's two ways to implement this with eventyay:

 Option A: Required voucher codes
 """"""""""""""""""""""""""""""""